WeCanCodeIT/WCCI-Fall-2017-CLE/Week3/Lists.md

 - A data structure is a way of organizing data that considers not only the items stored, but also their relationship to each other.
 - A list is similar to an array.
 There are a few important similarities and differences to point out:
   - Lists are mutable, which means they can dynamically change in size, whereas arrays have a fixed size
-  - Both Lists and Arrays have a property for evaluating the length
+  - Both Lists and Arrays have a property for evaluating the length.
+In a list it's called `Count`.

 ## Do It
 - Let's create a list of favorite foods.